CashewSan/Central-Economy/README.md

 7. Launch server, and item spawns should populate over time!

 ### Things to Keep in Mind
 - On Everon, there are roughly 4750 spawn points.
-This means for a good item spawning experience, you'll want more than that (~4750) total combined of the item nominals, preferably way more so the spawners have more variety to choose from.
-So keep that in mind with the second note here below.
+This means for ALL spawners to have a item spawned at them, you'll want more than that (~4750) total combined of the item nominals.
+So keep that in mind with the second note here below:
+- I **DON'T** recommend have that total number of item nominal values (I'd recommend having a total item nominal value of about half of the spawner count), especially if running Enfusion Persistence Framework and the [CentralEconomy EPF Compatibility mod](https://reforger.armaplatform.com/workshop/64601621C028A690-CentralEconomy-EPF).
+It can overload EPF with saving and loading that many entities.
+But, with next note below:
 - I **HIGHLY** recommend adjusting the nominal and minimum values for each item in the CE_ItemData.conf, otherwise it'll be a poor experience as everything by default has an equal chance of spawning in their respective locations.
 - While the spawning system is performing, you shouldn't really see *too* terribly much of a performance hit (from my testing), but if you do experience too much performance degradation, please report it!
 - If spawning is too slow, you can lower the spawn rate interval in your world's **CE_WorldValidationComponent**.
 By default, it's set to spawn an item every 0.5 seconds, lowering it will result in items spawning faster, but at a cost of performance!